 - Annual Appropriation Levels for the Surface Transportation Board

 FRCA is pleased that the Consolidated Appropriations Act, 2019 (P.L.
 116-6) funds the STB at $37.1 million which is equal to the amount recommended in the FY 2019 Trump Budget.
 The Administration’s Budget also noted that $2.797 million is noted for IT upgrades, for the Surface Transportation Board (STB).
 This is the same $37.1 million in the Consolidated Appropriations Act 2018, P.L.
 115-141, of which $2.401 million is recommended for IT upgrades.
 These actions follow the record level funding provided to the STB in the FY 2017 Consolidated Appropriations Act, P.L.
-115-31, of $37 million where $2.046 million is directed to IT upgrades.
+115-31, of $37 million where $2.046 million is directed to IT upgrades in accompanying report language.

 Legislation that would establish efforts to prevent disruptions, uncertainties and delays in commodities – such as fuel, grains, and chemicals – reaching the market.